AbyanCore/EngraMind/smart_contract.md

     - `id` (u16): The index of the key to delete.
   - **Validation**:
     - The `id` must be within the range of existing keys.
+    - The relic and fragment must have data to delete.

 ---